denzelrenner/Dissertation/README.md

 ```

 Running this part of the analysis also produces a directory called `output_data`.
 Here you can find some plots showing the metrics of the inital 1348 species before any filtering.
 There is also names and NCBI accession codes for the initial 1348 species in the file called `filtered_gammaproteobacteria.txt `.
-The file called `all_gammaprotobacteria.txt` contains the GCF codes and other metrics for the 17006 Gammaproteobacteria with refseq annotations.
+The file called `all_gammaprotobacteria.txt` contains the GCF codes and other metrics for the 17006 Gammaproteobacteria with refseq annotations and this was filtered by the `filtering_gammaproteobacteria.py` script.

 ## Part2 - Quality Filtering